 We may use the following types of cookies:

-Strictly Necessary Cookies: These cookies would be necessary for our Sites to function and cannot be switched off in our systems.
+Strictly Necessary Cookies: Our Sites use strictly necessary cookies.
+These cookies are necessary for our Sites to function and cannot be switched off in our systems.
 They are usually only set in response to actions made by you which amount to a request for services, such as setting your privacy preferences, logging in or filling in forms.
 You can set your browser to block or alert you about these cookies, but some parts of the site will not then work.
 These cookies do not store any personally identifiable information.

-Analytics Cookies: These cookies allow us to count visits and traffic sources so we can measure and improve the performance of our Sites.
+Analytics Cookies: The GRAIL Site, the Provider Portal, and the Patient Portal use analytics cookies.
+These cookies allow us to count visits and traffic sources so we can measure and improve the performance of our Sites.
 They help us to know which pages are the most and least popular and see how visitors move around the Sites.
 All information these cookies collect is aggregated and therefore anonymous.
-If you do not allow these cookies we will not know when you have visited our Sites, and will not be able to monitor its performance.
+If you do not allow these cookies we will not know when you have visited our Sites, and will not be able to monitor our Sites’ performance.

-Advertising Cookies: These cookies may be set through our Sites by our advertising partners.
+Advertising Cookies: Certain portions of the GRAIL Site use advertising cookies.
+These cookies may be set through our Sites by our advertising partners.
 They may be used by those companies to build a profile of your interests and show you relevant adverts on other sites.
-They do not store directly personal information, but are based on uniquely identifying your browser and internet device.
+They do not directly store personal information, but are based on uniquely identifying your browser and internet device.
 If you do not allow these cookies, you will experience less targeted advertising.

 Attention: Legal Department